 - Wilshire 5000: +7.26%

 As an operator, I can speak from experience that a single quarter is rarely meaningful.
 Of course, on Wall Street quarterly earnings get over-analyzed and over-interpreted up the wazoo.
 Thus, I won’t extrapolate much from my performance (usual disclaimer applies: past performance is not indicative of future results).
-I also won’t share any industry, market, technology, or company prognostications in this (or future) quarterly updates, again, because the time period is too short to be meaningful.
+I also won’t share any industry, market, technology, or company prognostications in this quarterly update, again, because the time period is too short to be meaningful.
 Instead, I’ll share some key psychological learning in navigating the mental volatility of investing – something every investor feels on a daily basis – and how I wrestled with them, during an especially volatile Q1.

 Circle of Competence Breeds “Gumption and Patience”